microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/awsauthorizationsystem-list-resources.md

 ## Examples

-### Example 1: Get an AWS resource for a provided AWS authorization system.
+### Example 1: List the AWS resources for a provided AWS authorization system.

 #### Request
 The following is an example of a request.